grifball/csm_SPR2019_final_project/README.md

 Currently, I use an FM synth algorithm to create the organ music and a Karplus-Strong algorithm to create the guitar noise.
 An "ADSR" envelope (attack, decay, sustain, release) is applied to each instrument.
 I also used an FIR filter (low-pass).
 All of the algorithms were coded by me using resources on the class website with the exception of the Karplus-Strong algorithm, which I found in "Extensions of the Karplus-Strong Plucked String Algorithm" by Jaffe and Smith (1983).

-The parsing code will fall apart if any more features are added.
+The code that parses songs isn't written very well and you'll have a lot of problems trying to add new instructions.
+The order in which instructions are parsed contributes to the correctness of parsing (beyond operator priority).
 I suggest using a real parser/lexer and tokens.

 The makefile will give a list of options as the default option (just running `make`)
 You can also install python packages yourself and run a test with: